-Now, before I enter into the complex domain of "Role of Engineers and Engineering Sciences in Development" let me - in order to make meaningful link between what has been said above and what I want to say now - recapitulate the first broad dimension on "development and cooperation".
-First, I tried to argue that the one-size fits all type of traditional development model has failed to respond to the needs of sustainable human(e) development through meeting the challenge of productive employment of millions of young people and addressing the risks and vulnerabilities of integration with the global economy dominated by so-called financialization of the real economy.
+Now, before I enter into the complex domain of "Role of Engineers and Engineering Sciences in Development", let me -make a meaningful link between what has been said above and what I want to say now - recapitulate the first broad dimension on "development and cooperation".
+First, I tried to argue that the onesize-fits-all type of traditional development model has failed to respond to the needs of sustainable human(e) development through meeting the challenge of productive employment of millions of young people and addressing the risks and vulnerabilities of integration with the global economy dominated by so-called financialisation of the real economy.
 This traditional model has generated slow growth in GDP without any structural transformation.
-Second, in addressing the first issue a new model termed as "New Development State" (NDS) has been proposed.
-The development under NDS must be able to reorganize and reorient entire economic and social system, transform not just economies but lives of people, and expand human freedom.
-The NDS, based on knowledge economy, focuses on creating new productive capacities (in which engineers/engineering science has a key role to play) rather than "re-allocating" given resources and putting given productive capacities to more efficient use.
-This model encompasses openness with managed development policy, diffusion of knowledge and learning needed to upgrade quality of all local factors of production, good development governance, 'search' for optimal path of development in specific economy, and alike.
-Third, Development regionalism is important which accepts globalization as a historical trend, but rejects the marketled approach to globalization.
+Second, a new model termed "New Development State" (NDS) has been proposed in addressing the first issue.
+The development under NDS must be able to reorganise and reorient the entire economic and social system, transform not just economies but the lives of people, and expand human freedom.
+The NDS, based on the knowledge economy, focuses on creating new productive capacities (in which engineer's/engineering science has a vital role to play) rather than "reallocating" given resources and putting given productive capacities to more efficient use.
+This model encompasses openness with managed development policy, diffusion of knowledge and learning needed to upgrade the quality of all local factors of production, good development governance, 'search for the optimal path of development in specific economy, and alike.
+Third, Development regionalism is essential, which accepts globalisation as a historical trend but rejects the marketled approach to globalisation.

-B.1.
-What is the Contribution of Engineering Science to Modern Life?
+B.1 What is the Contribution of Engineering Science to Modern Life?

-Engineering science has played a critical role in improving human quality of life in the last 50 years by developing better water supplies, sewer systems, waste-water treatment plants, designing buildings to protect us from natural hazards and provide health care, improving agriculture through water resource development and distribution projects, dramatically improving transportation systems and so on.
+Engineering science has played a critical role in improving human quality of life in the last 50 years by developing better water supplies, sewer systems, wastewater treatment plants, designing buildings to protect us from natural hazards and provide health care, improving agriculture through water resource development and distribution projects, dramatically improving transportation systems.

-It is the engineers whose work has helped to reduce the death rate dramatically which is one of the principal reasons that population has been able to grow so dramatically in the last 150 years.
-For example, improvements in transportation alone have enabled rapid migration of large numbers of people all over the world and increased the volume of raw materials and finished products in international trade 1000 times in the last century.
+The engineers whose work has helped reduce the death rate dramatically, which is one of the principal reasons the population has grown so dramatically in the last 150 years.
+For example, transportation improvements alone have enabled rapid migration of large numbers of people worldwide and increased the volume of raw materials and finished products in international trade 1000 times in the last century.
 Economic output has increased over 30 times, fossil fuel 40 times and industrial production 150 times in the last century.
-Along with this growth has come some undesirable environmental, health and social impacts, particularly in the last half century.
+Some undesirable environmental, health and social impacts have come along with this growth, particularly in the last half-century.

-B.2.
-A New Human Perspective is needed
+b.2 A new human perspective is needed

-In the last five decades, the world population has been more than doubled to 7.7 billion people and the world's economic output has increased fivefold.
-This unprecedented growth is altering the face of the earth and the composition of the atmosphere.
+In the last five decades, the world population has been more than doubled to 7.7 billion people, and the world's economic output has increased fivefold.
+This unprecedented growth is altering the face of the Earth and the composition of the atmosphere.
 Pollution of air and water, accumulation of wastes, destruction of forests, erosion of soils, depletion of fisheries, and damage to the stratospheric ozone layer threaten the survival of humans and thousands of other living species.
-Humans are conducting an uncontrolled experiment unprecedented in scope and scale that represents the reversal of natural evolution which produced clean air and water and increasingly complex and diverse ecosystems -- systems which made human evolution possible.
+Humans are conducting an uncontrolled experiment unprecedented in scope and scale that represents the reversal of natural evolution which produced clean air and water and increasingly complex and diverse ecosystems - systems that made human evolution possible.